bryxli/zoe-bot/README.md

 If a username has spaces, make sure to enclose it in quotes.
 Ex: /adduser "user name"

-Currently, the bot is set to the region `us-east-1`.

 ## Prerequisites

 Zoe is an IaC application that utilizes AWS CDK and Discord.
 Make sure to have the following installed and configured.